-Stretching before athletic training and general fitness improvement exercise is being made out to be a time waster, not needed, and even harmful.
+Stretching before athletic training and general fitness improvement exercise is being made out to be a time-waster, not needed, and even harmful.
 This is not true.
-In fact, there is a recent study that evaluates all the research on stretching, and the study concludes:
+There is a recent study that evaluates all the research on stretching, and the study concludes:

 "Due to the paucity (small number), heterogeneity (dissimilar study subjects) and poor quality of the available studies no definitive conclusions can be drawn as to the value of stretching for reducing the risk of exercise-related injury" (Weldon 2003).

-Essentially, the researchers are saying that there are not enough quality studies to draw conclusions about this issue.
+Essentially, the researchers are saying that there are not enough quality studies to conclude this issue.

 Study in question

-A typical muscle stretching protocol performed during pre-exercise warm-ups does not produce clinically meaningful reductions in risk of exercise-related injury in army recruits.
-Fitness may be an important, modifiable risk factor (Pope 2000).
+A typical muscle stretching protocol performed during pre-exercise warm-ups does not produce clinically meaningful reductions in the risk of exercise-related injury in army recruits.
+Fitness may be an essential, modifiable risk factor (Pope 2000).

 Based on the way some have written about this study, it is okay to run a 100-meter sprint full speed without stretching beforehand.
 Now, this may be possible for a small number of lean, young army recruits.
 However, does anyone believe that a powerful, muscled athlete or a middle-aged and older adult can go out and run a sprint, cold with no warm-up and without increased risk of injury?
 Do not think so.